Parson: Trump ‘focused’ on situation with St. Louis couple

 Gardner’s spokeswoman, Allison Hawk, said she was unaware of Parson’s comments and declined immediate comment.

+Gardner issued a statement after the confrontation saying her office was working with police to investigate it.

+“We must protect the right to peacefully protest, and any attempt to chill it through intimidation or threat of deadly force will not be tolerated,” she said at the time.

-Gardner became St. Louis’ first-ever black circuit attorney when she took office after winning election in 2016.
+Gardner became St. Louis’ first-ever Black circuit attorney when she took office after winning election in 2016.
 Her 3 ½ years in office have drawn strong support from the Black community, especially for reform efforts aimed at reducing incarceration and stopping the prosecution of low-level crimes such as marijuana possession.

 But she’s also drawn scorn from others, accusing her of being weak on crime and motivated by politics.